 16.2.If You at any stage become aware that there is a possibility that You will be involved in litigation or legal proceedings, You agree to let me know at the earliest possibility so that the risks of any dual relationships or conflict of interests can be discussed and resolved.

 17.1.The rate for self-funded therapy is listed on the website (sessions usually last 50 minutes).
-Payment is required at the end of each session by cash or card; or before each session if You prefer to pay online via PayPal.
-Arrangements with Employee Assistance Programmes (EAP) and Health Insurance providers will be discussed on a case-by-case basis.
+Payment is required at the end of each session by cash or card; or before each session if You prefer to pay online via PayPal or card.
+Arrangements with third parties such as Employee Assistance Programmes (EAP) and Health Insurance providers will be discussed on a case-by-case basis.
 You are also bound by any terms of business between You and Your insurance or EAP company.
 I may be asked to agree separate terms of business and fees with Your insurance company or EAP provider if Your therapy is being funded by an insurance or EAP company.
-If for any reason, Your insurance company or EAP provider does not pay the fees for Your treatment, I reserve the right to invoice You in respect of our fees which will be payable within 14 days from the date of our invoice.
+If for any reason, the third party, Your insurance company or EAP provider does not pay the fees for Your treatment, I reserve the right to invoice You in respect of the fees which will be payable within 14 days from the date of our invoice.
 Please note that insurance companies, EAP providers, insurance brokers and other third parties involved in the process of paying Your fees or processing Your insurance claim may require us to disclose personal data relating to You in order to process Your claim.
 You agree that I may disclose any required information to insurance companies, EAP providers, insurance brokers and other parties about You and Your treatment in order to enable Your insurance claim to be processed.
 Fees for self-funding clients are revised annually in February of each year and You will be provided with written notice of any changes in the fees charged.

 18.1.The initial three sessions form part of Your psychological assessment to explore the presenting issue and discuss how therapy might address it.
 No further obligation is assumed by either party as a result of attending these initial three sessions.
 After the three initial sessions, You may decide that You do not want to continue any further or I may decide that the material You want to work on falls outside of my areas of expertise and experience, in which case You will be referred to another professional (where reasonably practicable).